rbartlensky/file-duplicates/README.md

 A quick way to find out if you have duplicate files in a directory.

+`fdup` stores computed hashes on disk, so that if you run the command again there is no need to recompute hashes for files that haven't changed since the last run.

 ## Goals

 The goals of this project are very straightforward: build an efficient tool